 \textbf{Step 1:} We derive the self-similar time evolution of $\|U(\cdot,s)+e^\frac{s}{2}\kappa\|_{L^2}$ and prove that $\|\partial_XU(\cdot,s)\|_{L^2}$ and $\|\partial^5_XU(\cdot,s)\|_{L^2}$ are bounded for all $s$, thus showing a unique solution in $H^5(\mathbb{R})$ exists for all $s$.
 We will also use these $L^2$-estimates to bound the Hilbert transform terms.
 We now explain why we need to go up to the 5th order derivative.
 In the next step, we will need $L^\infty$-information on $\partial^j_XU$ for $j=0,...,4$.
 To give an $L^\infty$-estimate of $\partial_X^jU(\cdot,s)$ we need to estimate $\|H[\partial_X^jU](\cdot,s)\|_{L^\infty}$ as it appears in the forcing term, and this requires one more derivative.

 \textbf{Step 2:} We prove that $U(\cdot,s)$ is close to the 1D self-similar Burgers profile $\overline{U}$ defined as \eqref{eq:barUformula} in $\mathcal{C}^1([-\frac{1}{2}e^{\frac{3}{2}s},\frac{1}{2}e^{\frac{3}{2}s}])$.
-To this end, we deal with the region close to 0 and away from zero separately.
+To this end, we deal with the region close to 0 and the middle field away from zero separately.
 For the region close to 0, we first estimate the $\partial_X^4\widetilde{U}$ near 0, where $\widetilde{U}:=U-\overline{U}$, then use the Fundamental Theorem of Calculus repeatedly to estimate the 3rd to 0th derivative of $\widetilde{U}$.
-For the region not close to 0, we use the exponential escape of the Lagrangian trajectories associated with $U$ away from 0, together with Gr\"onwall type transport estimates.
-The transport estimates are weighted estimate on $\widetilde{U}$, $\partial_X\widetilde{U}$, and $\partial^2_XU$.
+For the middle field, we use the exponential escape of the Lagrangian trajectories associated with $U$ away from 0, together with Gr\"onwall type transport estimates.
+The transport estimates are weighted estimates on $\widetilde{U}$, $\partial_X\widetilde{U}$, and $\partial^2_XU$.
 For $\partial_X^3U$ we do not need a weight, and we must stop at some derivative so that we are able to close the bootstrap argument.
 In principle, a non-weighted bound for $\partial_X^2U$ would be enough, because it is not tied to the blowup, but since it appears in the forcing term for $\partial_X^3U$, in order to prove the boundedness of $\partial_X^3U$ we need a certain decay of $\partial_X^2U$ as well.
-An important observation about the forcing terms, in particular, the Hilbert transform parts, is that we can use the temporal decay $e^{-s}$ to kill the log factor from the pointwise bound on the Hilbert transform term and also gain some spacial decay in the range $|X|\leq \frac{1}{2}e^{\frac{3}{2}s}$.
+An important observation about the forcing terms, in particular, the Hilbert transform part, is that we can use the temporal decay $e^{-s}$ to kill the log factor from the pointwise bound on the Hilbert transform term and also gain some spatial decay in the range $|X|\leq \frac{1}{2}e^{\frac{3}{2}s}$.